The Strokes: Legacy and influence

-The Strokes' debut album Is This It was named number one album of the year by NME and number two by Rolling Stone, Is This It earned The Strokes tremendous respect across various artists in the alternative music scene.
+The Strokes' debut album Is This It was named number one album of the year by NME and number two by Rolling Stone; it earned The Strokes tremendous respect across various artists in the alternative music scene.
 The lead singer of LCD Soundsystem, James Murphy, has said, "Is This It was my record of the decade."
-The album won Best International Album in 2002, nominated by NME, and ASCAP College Vanguard Award.
-Brandon Flowers of the Killers told NME that he felt "depressed" after hearing the Strokes' album Is This It.
+The album won Best International Album in 2002, nominated by NME, and the ASCAP College Vanguard Award.
+Brandon Flowers of the Killers told NME that he felt "depressed" after hearing The Strokes' album Is This It.
 "That record just sounded so perfect", he said.
 "We threw away everything [we were working on] and the only song that made the cut and remained was "Mr. Brightside"'.

-The Strokes have been said to be, "as influential to their era as the Velvet Underground or the Ramones were to theirs", by Lizzy Goodman in her book on the New York City music scene, claiming that, "almost every artist I interviewed for this book – from all over the world – said it was the Strokes that opened the door for them."
-The band was named Band of the Year in 2002 by Spin and have heavily influenced bands like The Killers, Arctic Monkeys, and Franz Ferdinand.
+The Strokes have been said to be, "as influential to their era as the Velvet Underground or the Ramones were to theirs", by Lizzy Goodman in her book on the New York City music scene, claiming that, "almost every artist I interviewed for this book – from all over the world – said it was The Strokes that opened the door for them."
+The band was named Band of the Year in 2002 by Spin and have heavily influenced bands like the Killers, Arctic Monkeys, and Franz Ferdinand.
 Alex Turner, lead singer of Arctic Monkeys, sang "I just wanted to be one of The Strokes" in their 2018 song 'Star Treatment'.
+Other bands that have cited the Strokes as an influence include Wet Leg and We Are Scientists.